salt-extensions/salt-extension-copier/docs/topics/documenting/writing.md

 ## Tabs

-It's also possible to use tabs like we have been doing here.
-As you can see, all tabs with the same titles are triggered in concert.
+You can use tabs to organize content, as shown here.
+Tabs with the same titles will synchronize.

-The syntax is as follows:

 :::{tab} MyST